 Before we sold our house and started traveling full-time, we bought a digital antenna, like this one.
-It’s an indoor one that sat behind our TV, it wasn’t ugly, and we sometimes forgot that it was there.
+It’s an indoor one that sat behind our TV, it wasn’t ugly, and we sometimes forgot that it was there (and made it one of the great cord cutting options!).
 Now, that is an affiliate link, but I didn’t even find out that I could be an affiliate until after we had bought and started using the antenna.

 For around $20 (just a one-time fee!), you can get all of the local channels plus some extras you didn’t know existed, and they all come in with great picture quality.

 Netflix is what we’ve been using to watch TV mostly, and it’s one of my favorite alternatives to cable TV on this list.
+It’s probably one of the most popular and best tv service.
 That’s because Netflix has some of our favorite TV shows that we could watch over and over again.

 Netflix has been putting a lot of money into creating their own content, including popular favorites like Stranger Things, Black Mirror, Orange Is the New Black, House of Cards, Arrested Development, and more.

 They constantly adds more titles too, which keeps this alternative feeling fresh.
 It’s also very good at learning the types of shows you watch and making recommendations.

 - Basic $8.99/month- You can watch unlimited movies and shows on one device only.